Who Charges All Those Electric Scooters? Follow A Nocturnal 'Juicer'

 "I have expensive rent, expensive car payments, cable bills," he says.
 "You talk about the disappearing middle class — I feel like I'm in that zone where I can live fine, comfortably.
 But if you want to have a little more financial stability, this definitely helps."

 And he'd rather do this than drive for Uber or Lyft, he says.
-It puts fewer miles on his car — and there are no drunks to deal with.
+It puts fewer miles on his car — and there are no drunk people to deal with.

 "The Birds don't talk back to me," he says.
 "They tweet every so often — you know, beeping — but other than that, they're pretty nice."